-Study: 1 In 5 Patients Gets a Surprise Medical Bill After Surgery
+Study: 1 In 5 Patients Gets A Surprise Medical Bill After Surgery

 They also paint a clearer picture of the problem.
 The rate of surprise billing ranges from 3% in Nebraska to 46% in Alaska.
 And people who bought individual insurance on the state and federal exchanges have higher than average rates of surprise billing — along with those who have at least one surgical complication, whose risk is 7 percentage points higher.

-"There are particularly vulnerable people out there, that might be even sicker or might not have that much money, and those people the ones that are getting hit even harder," Chhabra says.
+"There are particularly vulnerable people out there, that might be even sicker or might not have that much money, and those people are the ones that are getting hit even harder," Chhabra says.
 "Those people might be the ones that are least able to cope with these bills."